gabrielhochstatter/boris-bikes/README.md

 #### .collect_bikes(garage)
 Vans can collect working bikes from a garage (passed as an argument).
 Only takes fixed bikes and removes them from the garage's workshop and adds them to the van's inventory.
 If a garage only has broken bikes an error will be raised.

-Unimplemented features:
+#### .distribute_bikes(garage)
-- Distributing the fixed bikes back to a DockingStation instance (#distribute_bikes)
+Allows vans to distribute working bikes back to DockingStations by passing the instance of the DockingStation as an argument.

 ### Garage